RubixML/ML/docs/cross-validation.md

       	['cardinality']=> int(3)
       	['density']=> float(0.6)
     }
-    ...
 ```

 ## Common Problems
 Here are some common problems that cross validation can help identify.

 ### Underfitting
 A poorly performing model can sometimes be explained as *underfiting* the training data - a condition in which the learner is unable to capture the underlying pattern or trend given the model constraints.
-Underfitting can occur when a simple model, such as the linear one learned by [Logistic Regression](classifiers/logistic-regression.md), is trained on data with complex non-linear processes.
-In such a case, either model constraints can be relaxed or a new learner with greater flexibility can be selected for the task instead.
-Adding more features such as by hand engineering or using a transformer like [Polynomial Expander](transformers/polynomial-expander.md) can also help.
+Underfitting mostly occurs when a simple model is chosen to represent data that is complex and non-linear.
+Adding more features can sometimes help with underfitting, however if the problem is severe, a more flexible learner can be chosen for the problem instead.

 ### Overfitting
-When a model performs well during training but poorly during cross validation it could be that the model has *overfit* the training data.
+When a model performs well on training data but poorly during cross validation it could be that the model has *overfit* the training data.
 Overfitting occurs when the model conforms too closely to the training data and therefore fails to generalize well to new data or make predictions reliably.
-Some degree of overfitting can occur with any model, but larger more flexible models are more prone to overfitting due to their ability to *memorize* individual samples.

-Most learners in Rubix ML employ strategies such as regularization, early stopping, or post-pruning to reduce overfitting.
-For example, some learners such as [Multilayer Perceptron](classifiers/multilayer-perceptron.md) and [Gradient Boost](regressors/gradient-boost.md) prevent overfitting by stopping at the point at which the validation score on a holdout set starts to decrease.
-Adding more samples to the dataset can also help to reduce overfitting.
+Some degree of overfitting can occur with any model, but more flexible models are more prone to overfitting due to their ability to *memorize* individual samples.
+Most learners employ strategies such as regularization, early stopping, and/or post-pruning to control overfitting.
+Adding more samples to the dataset can also help.

 ### Selection Bias
 When a model performs well on certain samples but poorly on others it could be that the learner was trained with a dataset that exhibits selection bias.
 Selection bias is the bias introduced when a population is disproportionally represented in a dataset.
-For example, if a neural network trained to classify pictures of cats and dogs is trained mostly (say 90%) with images of cats, it will likely have difficulty in the real world where cats and dogs are more equally represented.
+For example, if a learner is trained to classify pictures of cats and dogs with mostly (say 90%) images of cats, it will likely have difficulty in the real world where cats and dogs are more equally represented.

-Although selection bias is largely determined through data collection, there are a number of things that you can do within Rubix ML to ensure that unbiased data remains unbiased.
-For example, the *stratified* methods on the [Labeled](datasets/labeled.md) dataset object split and fold the dataset while maintaining the proportions of labels in each subset.